 When it first launched, Apple's HomeKit was a famously closed-off ecosystem, thanks in part to a rigid certification process that required companies (at least partly for security reasons) to include an Apple-designed authentication chip in every piece of hardware that worked on the platform.

 Luckily Apple has since softened its requirements, without in principle weakening security, with the introduction of software-based authentication.
 This has opened the door to a whole host of new HomeKit-enabled products - even allowing manufacturers to retroactively add HomeKit support through software and firmware patches, rather than requiring consumers to pick up new hardware.

 That means that if you dream of controlling every light in your house directly from your iPhone, you now have a lot more ways to do it.
 That's great news, but it also means it's a lot harder to know what kit to buy.
-And with the launch of the Siri-enabled HomePod speaker just around the corner, now's the time to take the plunge and commit to owning lightbulbs that are smarter than you are.
+With our recommendations to guide you, now's the time to take the plunge and commit to owning light bulbs that are smarter than you are.